The 3D model of the Raspberry Pi 3B is hosted on Thingiverse. This page contains the bill of material, in case you want to build a similar setup.

 The above setup is used for a Nextcloud setup.
 Nextcloud is a self-hosted productivity platform and allows you to host your cloud data such as pictures of your phone yourself.

 It is a full replacement for DropBox and Google Drive for me, with the benefit of protecting my privacy.
 Additional features enable video chat and many other fun things.

-They installation script can be found on github.
+The installation script can be found on Github.

 I have several PIs installed in my home.
 One of them acts for example as Nextcloud server and resides in a DMZ.

-So you have another server/PI residing in the private zone pulling the data such as pictures and logs in.
+In such a setup, servers pushing into the private zone pose a security threat.
+To overcome this, another server/PI resides in the private zone and cyclically pulls the data such as pictures and logs in.

 The backup PI uses CRON jobs and scripts to do a backup every day and month.
-It hereby keeps specific data for 12 month in a rolling backup.
+It hereby keeps data for 12 months in a rolling backup.

 Bill of Material

-If you don’t need a hard drive, you might find this case attractive as it includes a fan already.
+If you don’t need a hard drive, you might find this Raspberry Pi 3 B+ Case with Fan attractive as it includes a fan already.